twilight-wizard/nixmentors/Lab1-Intro-Web-Vagrant/Lab1.md

     sudo apt-get install apache2

-⁑ Visit http://localhost:8080, and examine your HTTP requests & responses with a browser extension
+⁑ Visit http://localhost:8080, and examine ongoing HTTP requests with the browser's inspector.

+Either:
+- Inspector (Firefox) - Ctrl-Shift-C or right click and select 'Inspect Element'
+- Web Inspector (Chrome) - Ctrl-Shift-I or right click and select 'Inspect Element'

+Select the Network tab in either browser.

+Refresh the page
+- Ctrl-Shift-R in Firefox, or
+- Shift-F5 in Chrome

 ⁑ Take a look at your web root directory.
 What's in there?
 Who owns the files?